What is “The Wave” and what’s so great about it you ask?

 - Plenty of snacks and water.
 There are no amenities anywhere in the North Coyote Buttes area or near the parking lot area.

-- Your map, permits, and the GPS coordinates.
-If you get caught without your permit, the fees are steep (see below)
+- Your map, permits, and the BLM-provided set of GPS coordinates.
+If caught without your permit, the fees are steep (see below).

-- A warm jacket for the early morning hours and a hat and sunscreen for later in the day as there is little shade around the buttes.
+- A warm jacket for the early morning hours.
+Plus, a hat and sunscreen for later in the day as there is little shade around the buttes.